I recommend BoVest to all windsurfers for whom the freedom of movement is essential. Its buoyancy can also be an advantage while water start.

 The vest dries quickly, its comfortable and pleasant in touch.
-Technologically very advanced, made using top quality materials.
+Technologically very advanced, made of top quality materials.
 It can be inflated to the maximum, and once deflated it goes back to its original shape.
 I love this vest and its versatility.

 Marek Rowninski sr.